≡ Menu

 Variable universal life is called “variable” because growth is linked directly to the performance of investments chosen by the policyholder.

-But under the right conditions, a VUL policy can be a great asset for building wealth to fund retirement, while still providing a death benefit just in case.
+VUL has much more upside potential than ordinary UL but requires carefully balancing risk and reward.
+Growth isn’t guaranteed, and cash value can even go down.
+But under the right conditions, a VUL policy can be a great asset for building wealth to fund retirement while providing a death benefit just in case.

-If the chosen investments earn strong returns, interest on the policy will be substantially higher than what you can get with UL.
+The way VUL works is that the life insurance company presents policyholders with multiple investment options with varying levels of risk.
+The policyholder allocates cash value among the various options, which work similarly to mutual funds.
+If the chosen investments earn substantial returns, interest on the policy will be substantially higher than what you can get with UL.
 But, if investments lose value, cash value can decrease, too.

 IULs

-Though a fairly new product in the realm of life insurance, IUL has become popular by allowing policyholders to enjoy the fruits of high-performing equity markets, but with less downside risk.
+Indexed universal life is called “indexed” because growth is linked to an equity index, such as the S&P 500.
+Though a relatively new product in the realm of life insurance, IUL has become popular by allowing policyholders to enjoy the fruits of high-performing equity markets but with less downside risk.

+With many IUL policies, policyholders can allocate cash value among multiple accounts linked to several different indexes.
 If a chosen index increases, the policy grows proportionally.
 If the index goes down, though, IUL policies are typically guaranteed not to lose money—or are guaranteed to pay a minimum return even if the market drops.

-Many indexed universal life insurance companies also offer a “fixed” account that earns interest at a guaranteed rate and is useful for policyholders who want to ensure at least some cash-value growth if markets decline.
+Many indexed universal life insurance companies also offer a “fixed” account that earns interest at a guaranteed rate and is helpful for policyholders who want to ensure at least some cash-value growth if markets decline.

 Caps & Participation Rates